 Thank you for taking the time to learn more about the Real Presence of Christ in the Holy Eucharist!
-It is my hope and dream that one day, every follower of Christ throughout the world will come to believe in our Lord's Real Presence and realize the utmos believe in our Lord's Real Presence and realize the utmost importance of feeding our soul with his Words and Sacraments!
+It is my hope and dream that one day, every follower of Christ throughout the world will come to believe in our Lord's Real Presence and realize the utmost importance of feeding our soul with his Words and Sacraments!

 The resources I used to help explain why the Real Presence of Christ is real, came from Sacred Scripture and the Catechism of the Catholic Church.
 I have also shared some of my personal insights about how I came to understand and believe in the Real Presence.
 I hope and pray that nothing I have shared with you has either confused you about our Lord, or led you into error about the Church's teachings of our Lord.
 This is why the Lord tells us in Psalm 46, "Be still, and know that I am God..." (v.10).